Genie Gets Her Wish

 Genie Gets Her Wish is the first VHS/DVD by Christina Aguilera.
-It was released on December 14, 1999 through RCA Records.
-It features performances of her #1 single, "Genie in a Bottle", studio footage, live concert performances, and exclusive peeks backstage.
+It was released on December 14, 1999, through RCA Records.
+It features performances of her number-one single, "Genie in a Bottle", studio footage, live concert performances, and exclusive peeks backstage.
 It was certified Platinum by the Recording Industry Association of America (RIAA).
 It peaked at number 1 in Sweden.
 Originally released on VHS, it was later re-released on DVD the following year.

 Background

 Aguilera told the MTV Radio Network about the DVD:"It will be interesting to see all the kinds of sides of me.
 Cause you do get to see me onstage, you know, 'Christina Aguilera onstage.'

 "But then, what happens whenever the cameras (are) off?" she continued.
 "She goes home, takes off her makeup, and gets ready for bed?
 You know, (what happens) after all these fans are done (with the show) and after she's done meeting them and signing autographs?
 What's she like?
 I'm a really different person aside from I seem to be publicly," she concluded.
 "I'm very, very introverted."